List of Olympic medalists in ski jumping: Athlete medal leaders (men)

-Four or more Olympic medals in ski jumping:
+Three or more Olympic medals in ski jumping:

 Most individual medals (athletes with at least one gold medal or at least two medals including at least one silver medal):

 Athlete medal leaders (women)

+Athletes with at least two medals.

 Most individual medals (athletes with at least one gold medal or at least two medals including at least one silver medal).

 Medals per year

 Medal sweep events

 These are events in which athletes from one NOC won all three medals.